The Local Wool Initiative

-Our Initiative to Create a Jacket Made From New York Wool
+Our Mission to Create a Jacket Made From New York Wool

 At the heart of our brand is a commitment to creating stand-out, high-quality American fashion while supporting our local community.
 Our area, Upstate New York, is rich in agricultural diversity, home to nearly 800 sheep farms producing beautiful, high-quality fiber.
 These farms are within a few hours of our studio, but local wool is not readily accessible in woven form for garment production - yet.